HomeArticlesInvisible Attacks: Why Monitoring Traffic Is No Longer Enough

 What all this means

-The increasing sophistication of cyberattacks demands an urgent reassessment of digital defense practices.
+The increasing sophistication of cyberattacks requires an urgent reassessment of digital defense practices.
 Traffic monitoring is still necessary but can no longer be the sole pillar of protection.
 Granular visibility, with continuous, contextual, and correlated analysis, becomes essential to detect and mitigate invisible threats.

 [elfsight_cookie_consent id="1"]